weijian-zhu/measure.js/README.md

 2. Move the mouse cursor to another element and the measurement results will be displayed.

+3. You can click on the color palette to select the color, or you can Enter the color value and press <kbd>Enter</kbd> to make it work

 ## Special operation

 Hold down with <kbd>Shift</kbd> key will freeze the measurement results, so that we can take a screenshot easier.